forsign-digital/a-member/README.md

 ----

- ## And where can i find `Forsign Digital`? 🔎
+ ## Where can I find `Forsign Digital`? 🔎

-You can learn a little more about us through our official web site!
+You can learn a little more about us through our official website!
 [Forsign Digital](https://www.forsign.digital/)

 ### Or